laurentg/motscroises/README.md

 	   +=======================================+
 	33 black cells (19%)

-Of course you can make a large grid with short words (30x30 grid with word of 10 letters or less):
+Of course you can make a large grid with short words (30x30 grid with words of 10 letters or less).
+Be careful, the following grid took a few minutes to compute:

 	$ motscroises -c 30 -r 30 -s 10 --maxFill 22 --dictionnary fr.txt